19th June 2014

 Is this just a matter of perspective or do different sectors really present different political problems and opportunities?

 There are indeed common policy problems that run across services.
 For example, it is much more difficult to improve their quality than to extend access to them (by building schools, clinics, and water networks).
-Reviews of the political economy literature have found that services face common conditions for good performance
+Reviews of the political economy literature have found that services face common conditions for good performance.
+These include political commitment, good monitoring, effective sanctions, systems of local accountability, and strong political incentives to provide services.

 But the profound diversity of issues between services is very striking.